MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 //To refer to the object, use its name directly, no instantiation required voila DataProviderManager.registerDataProvider(...)

-//Such objects can have supertypes
+//Such objects can have supertype

 object DefaultListener : MouseAdapter() {
     override fun mouseClicked(e: MouseEvent) { ... }